navidrome/website/content/en/docs/Faq/_index.md

 any log files, it only outputs all information to `stdout`, making it easy for the proper logging tools in each platform to handle them.
 Some examples bellow:

-- **Linux**: if you installed Navidrome using the Systemd unit (as explained in the [install instructions](/docs/installation/ubuntu-linux/#create-a-systemd-unit)), you can see the logs using the [journalctl](https://manpages.debian.org/stretch/systemd/journalctl.1.en.html) tool: `journalctl -f -u navidrome.service`.
+- **Linux**: if you installed Navidrome using the Systemd unit (as explained in the [install instructions](/docs/installation/ubuntu-linux/#create-a-systemd-unit)), you can see the logs using the [journalctl](https://manpages.debian.org/stretch/systemd/journalctl.1.en.html) tool: `journalctl -u navidrome.service`.

 - **Docker**: you can use `docker logs` or `docker-compose logs` to retrieve/follow the logs.